inghectorrioscarranza013/TechLeadHRC/README.md

 1.- Mount on your localhost the database with the file test.sql.
 2.- Paste the directory website on your apache folder.
 3.- Paste the serverAPI directory on your apache folder too.
+4.- Open the serverApi directory and edit the config.js file with your credentials to the database.
 4.- Be shure to have installed all the dependencies, start NODE.js with  npm init -y 5.- Start the service at the port 3000  with  npm run dev 6.- Access the site: http://localhost/website/index.html